Learn how to dry fruit so that you can create natural candy from the bountiful fruit and berry harvest that your garden produces.

 My electric dehydrator holds 20 pounds of fruit or vegetables at a time.
 You can dry different food on each tray.
 Some food is strong smelling — like broccoli, onions or garlic.
 The smells will transfer to other food, so if you are combining food in the dehydrator avoid the stronger smelling vegetables when drying milder flavours.

 When you purchase a dehydrator, make sure that the dehydrator that you purchase is big enough for your family’s needs.
 A single person or couple can get by with the small countertop model but if you have 2 or more children you will need a dehydrator with at least 6 trays.
-My dehydrator has 12 trays and the top and bottom 2 are left empty when I fill it, to allow for air circulation.
+My dehydrator has 12 racks and the top and bottom 2 are left empty when I fill it, to allow for air circulation.
+Using an electric dehydrator is the most consistent drying method.

 How to dry fruit

 Fruit is very easy to dry in an electric dehydrator like this one.
 Begin with organic fruit.
 Fruit is one of the most heavily sprayed crops.
 If you can only find non-organic fruit make sure you peel the fruit before drying.
 If your fruit is organic you can leave the peels on.
 If it’s not top quality, simply cut off any bad parts.
-You don’t need perfect fruit to get a good product from dehydrating it.
+You don’t need perfect fruit to get a good product from dehydrating it, that’s what a sharp knife is for.

 But do remove mold, bruised parts, and any parts of the fruit that are brown and showing signs of rot.

 Cut the fruit into small portions.
-Slice apples, half cherries, apricots, plums or grapes.
+Slice apples, pears, peaches and larger fruits.
+For stone fruits or berries, halve cherries, apricots, plums, prunes, or grapes.
 Take out the core or pit.
 Turn soft fruits inside out with the moist side exposed and the skin side down.
 Try to lay the fruit on the tray so that each piece of fruit is not touching any other piece of fruit.
 Place fruit in a single layer on the dehydrator tray.

-You do not need to treat the fruit to keep it from browning.
+You do not need to use a pretreatment to keep fruit from browning.
 As soon as you place it in the dehydrator the forced dry air will cause the fruit to form a seal that stops browning.
+If you do want to use fruit pretreatments, keep it simple with a lemon juice and water rinse.
+No need for a honey dip.

 Should you use an anti-browning agent?

 Although some books on dehydrating tell you that you need to apply a chemical to stop browning — sulphur dioxide (a poison) or ascorbic acid (vitamin C) — these adjuncts are unnecessary if you are using an electric dehydrator.
-You might want to use vitamin C — use powdered Ascorbic Acid — 1 tbsp in 2 litres of water — if you are drying inside your car or in the oven, as the slower drying will allow oxidation.
+You might want to use vitamin C — use powdered Ascorbic Acid — 1 tbsp in 2 litres of water — if you are drying inside your car or in the oven, as the slower drying will allow oxidation, or use a citric acid solution.
 Vitamin C is an antioxidant and will prevent this.
-You can also dip the fruit in lemon juice to inhibit browning.
+You can also dip the fruit in lemon juice to inhibit browning of light-colored fruits.

 Peaches are high in water content.
 If you don’t have your own peach tree, they are better canned or frozen than dehydrated.
 The dried product is thin and without much substance compared to the whole fruit.
 But if you have only dehydrating as a choice for food preservation then by all means dry them.
 When fully dry, peaches are thin and leathery.

 Although processed dried fruit is dried until it is leathery and pliable.
 It is difficult in a home situation to measure the moisture content of food.
 I dry until I feel no coolness in the fruit when I touch it and no soft spots.
-If in doubt dry it longer or keep the dried fruit in a bag in your freezer.
+If in doubt dry it longer or keep the dried fruit in a bag in your freezer, or in freezer containers, to prevent spoilage.
+Always check dryness after the fruit has cooled completely, warm fruit may be flexible or soft due to the heat.
+Especially super sweet fruits like cherries.
 Improperly dried fruit will mold at room temperature.

 How to store home dried fruit

 Store your dried fruit in a glass jar with a tight fitting lid.
-This is a great use for all those glass mayonnaise jars that are sitting in people’s basements and attics.
+This is a great use for all those glass mayonnaise or peanut butter jars that are sitting in people’s basements and attics.
 Remember to rotate your storage jars so that the oldest fruit is eaten first.

-For longer storage, dried fruit should be placed in mylar bags with oxygen absorbers added.
+For longer storage, you should pack dried fruit in mylar bags with oxygen absorbers added.
 Home dried fruit can keep for years when properly sealed in mylar bags.

 Some fruits to dehydrate